reagent-project/reagent-cookbook/recipes/google-street-view/README.md

 $ lein new rc google-street-view
 ```

-To request a google street view image with a url, you need to parts:
+To request a google street view image with a url, you need two parts:

 1. The "base" part
 2. The address part